 The Car Connection Mercedes-Benz GLS Class Overview

-The Mercedes-Benz GLS-Class is a full-size luxury sport-utility vehicle, with three rows of seating and space for up to seven.
-It was a new nameplate introduced for the 2017 model year, but this big SUV is conceptually a continuation of the GL-Class model line.
+The Mercedes-Benz GLS-Class is a full-size luxury SUV, with three rows of seating and space for up to seven.
+It was a new nameplate introduced for the 2017 model year, but this big SUV is largely a continuation of the GL-Class model line.

-With the GLS-Class, Mercedes-Benz has a rival for big luxury SUVs including the Lincoln Navigator, Audi Q7, and upcoming BMW X7.
+With the GLS-Class, Mercedes-Benz has a rival for big luxury SUVs including the Lincoln Navigator, Audi Q7, Cadillac Escalade, and upcoming BMW X7.

 As part of the translation from GL to GLS, the lineup got a mid-cycle refresh, with front-end styling that puts it more in line with other recent model introductions.
 The grille is a bit larger and more upright, with larger air intakes in front, plus a more swept-back lower fascia and sculpted fenders.
 Inside, the GLS inherits the standalone infotainment systems that have propagated throughout most of the Mercedes-Benz lineup by now—only here without the latest details like the round vents and showy bezels.

 The GLS model line includes the twin-turbo V-6 GLS450 4Matic, the twin-turbo V-8 GLS550 4Matic, and the top-performance 577-horsepower AMG GLS63.

 Nine-speed automatic transmissions have been introduced across the model line, while the adaptive air suspension that’s available has become just a bit more oriented toward on-the-road performance—although there’s still a serious off-road package that brings far more ground clearance and capability.

 Interior accommodations for the GLS-Class are entirely luxury-caliber.
 Upholsteries and trims were revisited and upgraded for 2017, and all three rows of seating can fit adults easily—although the third row is a little more difficult to get into and out of.